mkorthof/ost2pst/Examples/README.md

 ## How to run the Examples?

-Clone or Download the ZIP and extract the contents to your local hard drive.
+Clone or Download the ZIP file and extract the contents to your local hard drive.
 This project uses Maven build system and can be opened in any modern IDE like IntelliJ IDEA, Eclipse or NetBeans.
-For more details, visit our [documentation website](http://www.aspose.com/docs/display/emailjava/How+to+Run+the+Examples).
+For more details, visit our [documentation website](https://docs.aspose.com/display/emailjava/How+to+Run+the+Examples).